Open-EO/openeo-vue-components/README.md

 **Properties:**

 - `entity` (string): A noun that describes the entity that has been deprecated, e.g. `process` or `collection`.

+### `FederationMissingNotice`

+Show a message that a response is incomplete due to missing data from an inaccessible service in the federation.

+**Properties:**

+- `missing` (array, required): The identifiers of the federated back-ends that are not providing data for the list of processes due to an issue.
+- `federation` (object): The data of the `federation` property obtained from the capabilities.
+- `retry` (function): Displays a "retry" button which executes the given function.

+**Slots:**

+- `button-text`: The content (e.g. text) of the retry button.

 ### `Description`